 Although passenger cars and a large trucks share the same mechanical origins, the comparison between these two types of vehicles quickly diverges with size and weight.
 As most every driver can easily understand, large commercial motor vehicles (CMVs) are not only in a class by themselves, but also drive and handle much differently than the typical family car.
 Even when compared to larger sport utility vehicles (SUVs) and medium-duty trucks, over-the-road tractor-trailer combinations require special training to operate and maintain.

 Being much larger vehicles, CMVs by their very nature (that of extreme length and weight) require longer stopping distances and special turning techniques, as well as presenting visibility challenges when backing up or changing lanes.
-As Baltimore automobile and trucking accident lawyers, Lebowitz & Mzhen, LLC, understands how quickly a simple error in judgment on the part of a commercial trucker can precipitate a traffic accident involving numerous vehicles.
+As Baltimore automobile and trucking accident lawyers, Lebowitz & Mzhen Personal Injury Lawyers, understands how quickly a simple error in judgment on the part of a commercial trucker can precipitate a traffic accident involving numerous vehicles.
 This is especially true on many of Maryland's busy and densely trafficked beltways, interstates and secondary roads.

 Every year, thousands of innocent people are seriously hurt, some fatally, as a result of trucking-related traffic incidents.
 As commuters ourselves, we have first-hand knowledge of how imposing these large and massive motor vehicles can be, and how frequently motorists can encounter them on most any roadway in the state.
 Because of the potential dangers to life and property posed by CMVs, Maryland's trucking-related laws, combined with federal regulations, were created to help provide a modicum of safety for the rest of the motoring public.